ziur/sdfc-idea/_docs/configuration.md

 <div class="note info">
   <h5>Credential support</h5>
-  <p>Managing credentials can create and update credentials in *credentials.dat* file it is located in HOME directory, a format was showed in Files gradle that is on last point.</p>
+  <p>Managing credentials can create and update credentials in 'credentials.dat' file it is located in HOME directory, a format was showed in Files gradle that is on last point.</p>
-   <p>* Creates a credential in *credentials.dat* file located in HOME directory it is saved as encrypted by default and its *sfdcType* field is saved with login value.</p>
+   <p> Creates a credential in 'credentials.dat' file located in HOME directory it is saved as encrypted by default and its 'sfdcType' field is saved with login value.</p>
-   <p>* Updates a credential by key from *credentials.dat* file.</p>
+   <p> Updates a credential by key from 'credentials.dat' file.</p>
 </div>

 > **Note:** Notice that the example uses the "default" key which by convention is the one to be used by default when a task is executed.
 You can have several entries to different salesforce accounts but each entry needs to have an unique key.

 ## Project gradle tasks

 The gradle project contains tasks that will help on development and packaging.

 > **Note:** You have to execute the gradle tasks from the project directory it will shows you All tasks runnable from root project.

 ### Build Setup tasks